D.H. Lawrence Ranch Initiatives Projects

 The D.H.
 Lawrence Ranch Initiatives embrace collaboration inside and outside of the University of New Mexico.
 The continued interest in D.H.
 Lawrence is a driving force in exploring and expanding the opportunities for studying the man, his writing, his environment, and his impact.

-In partnership with the University of New Mexico's Physical Plant Department (PPD), the Initiatives strive to become a platform to offer the residents of New Mexico, UNM students, faculty and staff, as well as visitors from all over the world access points for engaging in a lively exchange.
+In partnership with the University of New Mexico's Facilities Management, the Initiatives strive to become a platform to offer the residents of New Mexico, UNM students, faculty and staff, as well as visitors from all over the world access points for engaging in a lively exchange.

 The Taos Summer Writers' Conference, which was founded by Sharon Oard Warner in 1998, represented a first step in creating a connection between the University of New Mexico and the D.H.
 Lawrence Ranch.